dim-gggl/super-pocket/docs/index.rst

 .. code-block:: bash

    # With Homebrew (macOS/Linux)
-   brew tap dim-gggl/super-pocket && brew install super-pocket
+   brew tap dim-gggl/brew && brew install super-pocket

    # Or with uv
+   uv add super-pocket
+   # or
-   uv tool install super-pocket
+   uv pip install super-pocket

    # Or with pip
    pip install super-pocket